 17/3/20 NB sadly due to the Corona virus all Sydling Church services have been cancelled until further notice.

-(Last updated March 2020)
+(Last updated July 2020)

 St. Nicholas’ Church takes its responsibilities surrounding the safeguarding of children, young people, and adults who may be at risk very seriously, and works in partnership with the Diocese of Salisbury to ensure that we work in accordance with best practice at all times.

 If you have any Safeguarding questions or concerns you can contact our Parish Safeguarding Officer, Revd.
 Pene Kennedy